ONSdigital/sdx-transform-cs/README.md

     $ pip install -r requirements.txt

 It's also possible to install within a container using docker.
-From the sdx-validate directory:
+From the sdx-transform-cs directory:

     $ docker build -t sdx-transform-cs .